“We’re most looking forward to spending 4 days in Easter Island,” I’d say when friends asked about our upcoming trip to South America.

 This property has four eco-friendly cottages that are built with sustainable materials and use solar power to heat the water.
 Not only are they eco-friendly, they’re very spacious and beautifully constructed, blending in nicely with the natural environment.

 We loved the fact there was a fully equipped kitchen in our cabin so that we could cook supper rather than eat out.
-There was a TV (no English channels) and free Wi-Fi, but that required a bit of patience to upload photos to social media.
+There was a TV (no English channels) and free Wi-Fi, but that required a bit of patience to upload photos to social media (the WiFi is not great anywhere on the island).

 We spent our evenings relaxing in the hammock out back or sitting on the porch with the three puppies that lived there.
 These little cuties were more than happy to play with us each and every time we returned to our cabin.